 Otoplasty, or ear reshaping, is a surgical procedure that will cosmetically correct the shape of the ears.
 Otoplasty is performed under local or general anesthetic, and many patients are able to return home on the day of surgery.
 Most can return to their normal activities within a week.

 Otoplasty, or surgery to correct protruding ears, can be performed at almost any age, so it is never too late!
 Dr. McLean will reshape your ears so that they are placed closer to your head.
 The incisions are placed behind the ears so that the scars are well hidden.
 Ear surgery will renew your self- confidence.

 Otoplasty can be performed comfortably and safely in the privacy of our Mississauga cosmetic clinic.
 You will be asleep for the entire procedure.
-You wake in the care of a kindly and expert nurse who assists you to prepare to go home.
+A well-hidden incision will be made in the skin behind the ear where it connects to the skull.
+The cartilage will be reshaped and pulled back closer to the head and secured in a new position with sutures.
+The incision will then be carefully stitched.
+You will wake in the care of a kindly and expert nurse who assists you to prepare to go home.

 All surgeries run the risk of potential complications.
 For an overview of risks and concerns associated with surgery, please click here.
 Dr. McLean will provide a thorough review of the risk factors that are specific to you and your chosen procedure.

 The McLean Clinic team takes great care to ensure your operation goes as smoothly as possible, especially since the ears and cartilage are so delicate.
 Potential complications are rare but may include infection, blood clots, asymmetry, or reactions to anesthesia.
 Patients who smoke, have poor circulation, or are diabetic are at a higher risk.